pattern

 used to introduce extra information or points

-Ex: The report highlights the financial performance of the company , additionally, it outlines future growth strategies .
+Ex: The report highlights the financial performance of the company , and additionally, it outlines future growth strategies .

 daily words